polca/premise/docs/extract.rst

  ======================================================================================================================================================= ==================
   name                                                                                                                                                      location
  ======================================================================================================================================================= ==================
-  carbon dioxide, captured from atmosphere, with a solvent-based direct air capture system, 1MtCO2, with waste heat, and grid electricity                  all IAM regions carbon dioxide, captured from atmosphere, with a solvent-based direct air capture system, 1MtCO2, with industrial steam heat, and grid electricity       all IAM regions carbon dioxide, captured from atmosphere, with a solvent-based direct air capture system, 1MtCO2, with heat pump heat, and grid electricity              all IAM regions carbon dioxide, captured from atmosphere, with a sorbent-based direct air capture system, 100ktCO2, with waste heat, and grid electricity                all IAM regions
+  carbon dioxide, captured from atmosphere, with a solvent-based direct air capture system, 1MtCO2, with industrial steam heat, and grid electricity       all IAM regions carbon dioxide, captured from atmosphere, with a solvent-based direct air capture system, 1MtCO2, with heat pump heat, and grid electricity              all IAM regions carbon dioxide, captured from atmosphere, with a sorbent-based direct air capture system, 100ktCO2, with waste heat, and grid electricity                all IAM regions